eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

 eiffel-integration.filter
 :   Allow users to define a white list of branches, i.e. messages will be sent only for source change on
     specified branches.
 Source Change to any other branch will be ignored.
-Accepts full branch name and or regex separated by spaces.
+Accepts full branch name and or regex separated by `,`.
 If not defined, messages will be sent for source changes in all branches.
     See example configuration where release branch may be triggered on release-(Any version).

 eiffel-integration.flow-context